-Leg length discrepancies can cause issues walking as well as hip and knee pain.
+Leg length discrepancies can cause issues walking, as well as hip and knee pain.
 The uneven, unbalanced gait due to a leg length discrepancy may also put extra pressure on the nerves in your lumbar spine, and may lead to low back and leg pain due to a pinching of those nerves.
 Additionally, leg length discrepancies are associated with:

 Can a Hip Replacement be the Wrong Size?

 Leg length discrepancies are unfortunately not the only complication of a hip replacement surgery.
 Some patients have undergone a hip replacement, only to find that their surgeon used the wrong size hip replacement.

 A hip replacement that is the wrong size can also lead to unequal leg lengths, eventually leading to the above issues if not corrected in a timely manner.
 But using the wrong sized hip replacement can lead to additional problems as well.
 When a hip replacement is the wrong size, it can also leave you with a hip that has poor rotational control, which in turn can lead to a rotational deformity of your leg (for example resulting in your foot facing at a 60 degree angle).
 This can also lead to gait issues that put added stress on your back.

 Some hip replacements that are the wrong size can also lead to inflammation and crippling pain for patients, leaving them in worse shape than they started.